Where to Stay in Botswana

 Luxury

-Accommodation: Ultra-luxury safari lodges and tented camps, mostly accessible by light aircraft only
+Accommodation: Ultra-luxury safari lodges and intimate tented camps

 Gateway Cities